Gretchen Barretto: 1994–1999: Public scandals and pregnancy

-In June 1994, Barretto stood as the whistleblower to the scandal in the Manila Film Festival (not to be mistaken with the Metro Manila Film Festival which is held every December).
+In June 1994, Barretto stood as the whistleblower to the Manila Film Festival scandal.
 In that said event, Barretto presented the award for Best Actress alongside Miss Universe Mauritius beauty queen Viveka Babajee and actor Rocky Gutierrez, where both announced actress Ruffa Gutierrez as the recipient of the award when it was Aiko Melendez who actually won the award.
 Rocky Gutierrez was caught on camera slipping the envelope with the winner's name in his pocket while Babajee was heard uttering the words "Take it!
 Take it!" while handing the award to Ruffa Gutierrez.
 The same incident happened to the announcement of the winner of Best Actor in which Ruffa Gutierrez and actress Nanette Medved declared Gabby Concepcion as the winner, when it was actor Edu Manzano who was the real recipient of the award.
 Barretto revealed that it was Concepcion's agent, Lolit Solis and Gutierrez' mother, Annabelle Rama (who was also Babajee's talent agent) who masterminded the apparent fraud, and she also told reporters that Solis promised her a Best Actress win, a year later if she kept quiet about this plan.
 Solis pleaded guilty to the offense of orchestrating the hoax, while siblings Ruffa and Rocky Gutierrez, Medved and Babajee were all charged with estafa.

 A year later, Barretto got pregnant and gave birth to a daughter named Dominique.
-She also went public in announcing her relationship with billionaire business tycoon Antonio "Tony" Cojuangco Jr., a man twenty years her senior.
+She also went public in announcing her relationship with billionaire business tycoon Antonio "Tonyboy" Cojuangco Jr., a man twenty years her senior.
 Cojuangco admitted to being the father of Barretto's daughter.
 Barretto took a hiatus in showbiz to concentrate on her life as a mother, and partner to Cojuangco.